 Consistency is Key

-Publishing occasionally is a step in the right direction, but it will not yield the primary results that you are looking for – building and audience and driving targeted traffic to your website.
+Publishing occasionally is a step in the right direction, but it will not yield the primary results that you are looking for – building an audience and driving targeted traffic to your website.

 Determine which social media channels will yield the best results for your business and then work with your team to establish a regular publishing schedule for each channel that you will be working with.

-Regularity, like brand consistency, helps establish a sense of reliability in your audience (a very important trait in a company you’re considering doing business with).
+Regularity, like brand consistency, helps establish a sense of reliability for your audience.
+This is a very important trait in a company that you’re considering doing business with.

-- Twitter: 3-5 original tweets a day (morning, afternoon, and evening)
+- Twitter: 3-5 original tweets per day (morning, afternoon, and evening)

-- Facebook: 1 post a day (original content or shared, ideally mid-day or early evening)
+- Facebook: 1 post per day (original content or shared, ideally mid-day or early evening)

-- LinkedIn: 1-2 posts a week (original content or shared)
+- LinkedIn: 1-2 posts per week (original content or shared)